sueLan/suelan.github.io/source/_posts/onViewableItemsChanged.md

 ```

-Here, we should pay attention on `ViewabilityHelper`, which is `
+Here, we should pay attention to `ViewabilityHelper`, which is `
 a utility class for calculating viewable items based on the viewabilityConfig and metrics, like scroll position and layout.
 `
 For a `VirtualizedList`, there would be multiple `ViewabilityHelper` objects in `_viewabilityTuples`,  containing different `viewabilityConfig` to handle different viewability conditions.